 SCS is a very distinguished form of Universal Instantiation.
 First, quantifiers range over a fixed set of formulae of the language under consideration.
 Under the natural assumption that the languages we speak are countable, the size of such set is then countable too, whereas no such assumption is required for the general form of Universal Instantiation.
 Moreover, SCS has a form that is well-known to logicians: it is a schematic substitution principle—whence the label SCS—, according to which, by accepting the schema, one accepts all its specific instances in the language under consideration.

-This discussion can be generalized by formulating a more abstract recipe for adoption in the box below.
+This discussion can be generalized by formulating a more abstract recipe for adoption below.

 Recipe for Adoption.